-Jharkhand govt tables Rs 1.58 lakh cr budget for 2026-27; social sector allocation at Rs 67,460 cr
+Jharkhand govt tables Rs 1.58 lakh cr Budget for 2026-27; social sector allocation at Rs 67,460 cr

 "Jharkhand is bestowed with rich mineral resources, religious places like Baba Baidyanath temple in Deoghar and the Rajrappa temple, besides popular tourist spots like Netarhat," he said, adding, the state government is committed to ensure inclusive growth and development of people.

-Despite "hurdles" being created by the opposition, "we will not bow and move forward to ensure the all-round development of the state", Kishore said.
+Despite "hurdles" being created by the opposition, "we will not bow, and will move forward to ensure the all-round development of the state", Kishore said.

 Kishore accused the Centre of step-motherly treatment to Jharkhand by not providing adequate financial assistance to it.